Q: Who is the church of Christ?

 A: Looking at the big picture, the church started before time as we know it.

-The church at Rome, the churches of Galatia, the church at Corinth, and the other groups of Christians we can read about in the NT were all churches of Christ.
+The church at Rome, the churches of Galatia, the church at Corinth, and the other groups of Christians you can read of in the NT, were all churches of Christ.
 They were Christians.

 According to Ephesians chapter one, when did God choose to adopt people “by Jesus Christ to himself”?
 The text says He made this choice “before the foundation of the world.”